 With proper planning, you can grow even closer, no matter how far apart you both are.
 The distance doesn’t have to ruin your love story.
-In this age of WhatsApping, maintaining a long-distance relationship with your partner is easier than ever before.
+In this age of WhatsApping, maintaining a long-distance relationship with your partner is easier than ever before. are you worried How To Stay In A Long Distance Relationship?
 You don’t have to pay for atrociously priced calls anymore to talk to your boo!
 Neither do you have to wait for love letters in the mail?
 Things are fast and easy in the 21st century, so take advantage of it.
-Here are a few tips for making your long-distance relationship not only work but also get better.
+Here are a few tips for Long distance relationships to get better.
 Take notes!

 How To Make A Long-Distance Relationship Work